What is the difference between a dermatologist and a skin cancer clinic?

 What anti-ageing solutions are available?

-Dr Millar has a range of prescription rejuvenating topical creams and serums as well as safe laser treatments, fillers, Botox injections and a good skin care range is available.
+Dr Millar has a range of prescription rejuvenating topical creams and serums as well as safe laser treatments, fillers, muscle relaxants and a good skin care range is available.